automation-tasks-rs/cargo_auto_lib/doc_comments_long/auto_playground_run_code.md

 In your markdown, change the word `[comment]` with double slash `[//]`.
 And the single quotes with ticks.

-Between the start marker and the first triple backtick is the link in "()" parentheses$1  $2Encode the code with url_encoding.
+Between the start marker and the first triple backtick is the link in "()" parentheses.
+Encode the code with url_encoding.

 Process code for playground for Rust code segments in all md files